ecivis/jquery.isdirtyform/README.md

     /*
     *  If you're dynamically adding new fields/inputs, and would like to track
-    *  their state, trigger Are-You-Sure to rescan the form like this:
+    *  their state, trigger isDirtyForm to rescan the form like this:
     */
     $("#my-form").trigger("rescan.isDirtyForm");